oldwatchlover/Rendering-Plant/Documentation/USERGUIDE.md

                 (from the camera through the frame buffer) support multsampling;
                 <samp> * <samp> samples are cast for each primary ray and averaged
                 to determine the final frame buffer pixel value.

+    -t          Toonshade.
+Only used by _draw_.
+Paints the image into the color buffer using provided colors/materials before drawing the line image.
+With proper materials, this can create a nice "toon shading" effect.

+    -v          Verbose.
+Same as -d.

     -y          Enable debug statements from yacc (bison).